-- Use attendance data to find patterns and trends of persistent and severe absence. - Hold regular meetings with the parents of pupils who the school and/or local authority considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school. - > Provide access to wider support services to remove the barriers to attendance. - Initiate safeguarding measures when having concerns about children's safety and welfare.
+Use attendance data to find patterns and trends of persistent and severe > absence.

+Hold regular meetings with the parents of pupils who the school and/or local authority considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school.

+Provide access to wider support services to remove the barriers to attendance.

+Initiate safeguarding measures when having concerns about children's safety and > welfare.

-11.8 Performance monitoring
+12.8 Performance Monitoring

 This school will monitor all children and those with unique characteristics.
-Performance monitoring will help understand the extent to which our policy and procedures are improving or exacerbating equity amongst children (i.e. ensuring fair access).
+Performance monitoring will help understand the extent to which our policy and procedures are improving or exacerbating equity amongst children (e.g. helping or preventing fair access to education).

 Whole School All school, both sites (i.e. Bonham Road and St George's)

-EYFS All children in the EYFS
+KS1 and KS2 All children in KS1 and KS2

-Girls All girls in the EYFS
+Girls All girls in KS1 and KS2

-Boys All boys in the EYFS
+Boys All boys in KS1 and KS2

 Ethnicity All ethnicities

-Nursery Children aged between 3 and 4, part of the EYFS

-Reception Children aged between 4 and 5, the final part of the EYFS
+Year Groups 1 - 6 Children aged 5 upwards

-Nursery Additionally Onsite provision for children with long term special
+Additionally Resourced Provision (ARP) Onsite provision for children with long term special education needs

-Resourced Provision (NARP) education needs

 SEN N No special educational need

 SEN K Children with Special Educational Need (SEN) support

 SEN E Education, Health and Care Plan

 EYPP Early Years Pupil Premium

-Disadvantaged Children that,

-have received free school meals (FSM) in the last 6

-years; is in the care of the Local Authority (LA) as a child looked after or was in care; is adopted; is the child of a family in the armed forces.
+Disadvantaged Children that, have received free school meals (FSM) in the last 6 years; is in the care of the Local Authority (LA) as a child looked after or was in care; is adopted; is the child of a family in the armed forces.

-11.9 Safeguarding
+12.9 Safeguarding